zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-fastcrud.md

 ## Features

 - This library package contains both .NET 4.5 and 4.6 DLLs, and one of them will be installed only based on the target framework selected in your project.
-- **Dapper.FastCrud** can support SQLSever, LocalDB, SQLite, MySQL and PostgreSQL etc.
+- **Dapper.FastCrud** can support SQLSever, LocalDB, SQLite, MySQL, MariaDB, and PostgreSQL etc.
 - Composite primary keys mapping.
 - Multiple entity mappings are supported
 - Methods are available for CRUD operations.